Upcoming Webinars

 What are the reporting requirements?

-At the license renewal immediately following the physical therapist and physical therapist assistant two (2) year continuing education cycle, licensees shall attest to compliance.
+At the license renewal immediately following the PT and PTA two (2) year continuing education cycle, licensees shall attest to compliance.

 How long must continuing education records be retained?